ziapeltagames/lavender-hack/RULES.md

 # Lavender Hack

 This document will eventually be broken out into multiple sections.
 For now, though, it is consolidated here.
 This is mostly based on _B/X Essentials_, so use that to fill in gaps.
-The big difference is that rolling an 8+ on a d20 is a general metric for success, rather than having a variety of resolution mechanics.
-There are also more granular procedures for many situations.
+The big difference is that there are standard player facing results: 8+ for success with cost and 18+ for complete success, rather than having varying difficulty numbers.
+Resource management is also a big feature.

 # Core Mechanics